Casino Royale (2006 film): Development

-Casino Royale had been produced as a 1954 television episode starring Barry Nelson as Bond and Peter Lorre as the villain Le Chiffre, as well as a non-canonical 1967 ensemble satirical film starring David Niven, Peter Sellers and Woody Allen.
+Casino Royale had been produced as a 1954 television episode starring Barry Nelson as Bond and Peter Lorre as the villain Le Chiffre, as well as a 1967 ensemble satirical film starring David Niven, Peter Sellers and Woody Allen.
 Eon Productions gained the rights to Casino Royale in 1999 after Sony Pictures exchanged them for Metro-Goldwyn-Mayer's rights to Spider-Man.
+Director Quentin Tarantino expressed interest in making an adaptation of Casino Royale, keeping Brosnan as Bond, but Eon was not interested.
+He claims to have worked behind the scenes with the Fleming family after doing Pulp Fiction, intent on making a Casino Royale set in the 1960s with no connections to the Eon films, and believed this was the reason why filmmakers finally went ahead with Casino Royale.

 In March 2004, Neal Purvis and Robert Wade began writing a screenplay for Pierce Brosnan as Bond, aiming to bring back the flavour of Ian Fleming's original Bond novels.
 An early draft featured Bond backpacking in Madagascar and playing chess with Lord Lucan.
-As the drafts became closer to being finalized, the opening scene in which Bond earns his 00 license was originally going to consist of an adaptation of either the short stories "The Hildebrand Rarity" or "007 in New York."
-Rather than bombing the Skyfleet jet, there would have been a hijacking of a cruise ship in Cape Town.
+As the drafts became closer to being finalised, the opening scene in which Bond earns his 00 licence was originally going to consist of an adaptation of either the short stories "The Hildebrand Rarity" or "007 in New York".
+While trying to use the story of the latter, featuring Bond meeting former secret service staffer Solange, the writers decided to reuse her name for the first woman Bond encounters.
+Producers Barbara Broccoli and Michael G. Wilson thought that "Die Another Day had become too fantastical", feeling the next film should be more realistic.
+Later that same year, Sony led a consortium that purchased MGM, allowing Sony to gain distribution rights starting with the film.
+Broccoli also felt that the "frivolity" of the preceding films was not appropriate after the 9/11 attacks.

-Director Quentin Tarantino expressed interest in directing an adaptation of Casino Royale, but Eon was not interested.
-He claims to have worked behind the scenes with the Fleming family, and believed this was the reason why filmmakers finally went ahead with Casino Royale.
-Tarantino also said he would have set it in the 1960s and would only have made it with Pierce Brosnan as Bond.